-During the implementation of the five year project, key staff will: 1) acquire and make available one satellite mobile command unit with all the support equipment and resources to serve as a command, communication, and logistical mobile center for future air, land, and water emergency missions during or after manmade or natural disasters, 2) provide updated and ongoing basic, intermediate, and advance emergency, communication, UVS, FAA trainings, and CAPE Industry Certifications to emergency personnel from the eight North West Florida (NWFL) counties to be impacted by the project, and 3) encourage high school students to enroll and complete a high demanding Science, Technology, Engineering and Mathematics (STEM) career essential to meeting state and national professional development and public safety workforce needs by pursuing an AS degree and complementing their education with additional emergency certificates.
-The proposal will promote transformational economic opportunities by continuing to develop a skilled workforce with emergency/disaster skills using unmanned vehicle systems (UVS) and communication instruments to save lives.
+During the implementation of the six year project, key staff will: 1) acquire and make available one mobile satellite communications unit with all the support equipment and resources to serve as a communication, and logistical mobile center for future air, land, and water emergency missions during or after manmade or natural disasters, 2) provide updated and ongoing basic, intermediate, and advance emergency, communication, UVS, FAA trainings, and CAPE Industry Certifications to emergency personnel from the eight North West Florida (NWFL) counties to be impacted by the project, and 3) encourage high school students to enroll and complete a high demanding Science, Technology, Engineering and Mathematics (STEM) career essential to meeting state and national professional development and public safety workforce needs by pursuing an AS degree 4) encourage/recruit middle school students in participating in the FEMA Student Tools for Emergency Planning (STEP) summer camps and high school student to participate in the FEMA Teen CERT program complementing their education with additional emergency certificates 5) continue to provide and sustain the FEMA programs: Business Continuity, Student Tools for Emergency Planning (STEP), and Teen CERT (Community Emergency Response Teams).

+The proposal will promote transformational economic opportunities by continuing to develop a skilled workforce with emergency/disaster skills using satellite communications systems and unmanned vehicle systems (UVS) to save lives.
 The Bay Economic Development Alliance, Florida's Great Northwest and Opportunity Florida have all identified public safety and STEM related fields of study as a high priority (especially in highly technical UVS and communication skills) as one of the "Targeted Industries" that is important to the diversification of local economies and the availability of high skill/high wage employment opportunities.

-The project will strengthen the emergency response needs for those counties located in the NWFL region, impacting EOC, first responders, and volunteers working at the following panhandle counties: Escambia, Santa Rosa, Okaloosa, Walton, Bay, Gulf, Franklin and Wakulla.
-Based on the identified need for individuals with enhanced Communication and UVS skills, Gulf Coast State College determined, in conjunction with our educational, economic, and military partners, that it was essential to train professionals in the region to become the next generation of trained professionals capable of responding effectively, efficiently, and promptly to any man-made or natural emergency before, during, and after a disaster.
+The project will bring current and sustain the emergency response needs for those counties located in the Triumph region, impacting EOC, first responders, and volunteers working at the following panhandle counties: Escambia, Santa Rosa, Okaloosa, Walton, Bay, Gulf, Franklin and Wakulla.
+Based on the identified need for individuals with enhanced Communication and UVS skills, Gulf Coast State College determined, in conjunction with our educational, economic, and military partners, that it was essential to train professionals in the region to become the next generation of trained professionals capable of responding effectively, efficiently, and promptly to any manmade or natural emergency before, during, and after a disaster.